wadpac/GGIR/docs/articles/GGIR.md

 and unbouted behaviour.
 This means that variables `Nblock_day_total_IN` and `Nblock_day_total_LIG` are identical to `Nfrag_IN_day` and `Nfrag_LIPA_day`, respectively.
-In contrast, for fragments we may group LIPA and MVPA together when refering to the fragmentation of PA.
+In contrast, for fragments we may group LIPA and MVPA together when referring to the fragmentation of PA.

 **Differences with R package ActFrag:**